tuya/tuya-iotos-android-photo-frame-demo/README.md

 -keep class com.tuya.smartai.iot_sdk.** {*;}
 -keep class com.tencent.mars.** {*;}
 ```
-### 5. Initialize the SDK
+### 5. Initialize SDK

-Initialize the configuration in the Application.
+Initialize the configuration in `Application`.

 ```
  TuyaPhotoFrame.getInstance()
-                .setIoTManager(IoTSDKManager ioTSDKManager) //Must be set!
+                .setIoTManager(IoTSDKManager ioTSDKManager) // It must be set.
 It is recommended to maintain a single instance of IoTSDKManager
                 .init(this);
 ```